weigert/territory/README.md

 The music and artwork used in the project (everything in /resource/) is not open source.
 That content was made specifically for this version of this project.
 If you plan on *distributing* your own variant of this software, you must use your own music and artwork, or contact me.
 Using the artwork and music yourself for personal use is fine of course.

+Please see the [copyright notice on my website](https://weigert.vsos.ethz.ch/copyright-notice/) for more information.

 ## Articles
 For the interested, there are some writeups on the various elements of this project on my blog, explaining the systems and the thought process behind their design: